-ADN Bridge Entry students who choose to withdraw from FNU but have the intent to apply for readmission at a later date should consult the Academic Offerings: Bridge Year Curriculum section of this catalog to identify which, if any, Bridge Year courses would need to be repeated if readmitted to FNU at a later date.
-ADN Bridge Entry students should consult the Degree Completion Policy for allowable completion timeframes for readmitted students. \FNU is no longer admitting students into the ADN Bridge Entry Option program.
+Students admitted via the ADN Bridge Entry Option who choose to withdraw from FNU but have the intent to apply for readmission at a later date should consult the Degree Completion Policy for allowable completion timeframes for readmitted students. \FNU is no longer admitting students into the ADN Bridge Entry Option program.
 The last cohort to enter the Bridge Program was April 2020.